tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 General configuration Parameters:

 * `eviction_period`: duration in nanoseconds without events arriving, after which to evict / remove the current window data for a single group.
 * `max_groups`: maximum number of groups to maintain simultaneously in memory.
 Groups added beyond that number will be ignored.
-Per default, tremor allows as much groups as will fit into memory.
+Per default, tremor does not impose any limit on the number of groups kept simultaneously.

 Each select statement maintains the groups for the current windows in an in memory data-structure.
 This contains the group values as well as the aggregate states.
 If your grouping values possibly have a very high cardinality it is possible to end up with runaway memory growth, as per default the group data structures won't be evicted,